Dyvinia/BFPlusDocs/docs/details/bugfixes.md

         - Fixed an issue with the weapon not receiving unlimited blaster cooling from the Officer's BLAST COMMAND or Finn's BIG DEAL.
     - ANTI-ARMOR MODE
         - Fixed an issue with the weapon not receiving unlimited blaster cooling from the Officer's BLAST COMMAND or Finn's BIG DEAL.

+## Vehicles

+- Y-Wing
+    - Fixed an issue with the vehicle being free on Tatooine - Galactic Assault.

 ## Heroes